 Rev. Vincent Woo, J.C.D.

-His initial pastoral assignments included ministries in a parish, a hospital, and a homeless shelter in Hong Kong.
-While pursuing his doctoral degree, he served as a regular confessor at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C.
+His initial pastoral assignments included ministry in a parish, a hospital, and a homeless shelter in Hong Kong.
+While pursuing his doctoral degree, he served as a regular confessor at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., and as a chaplain to a women’s religious community.
 He has also served at St. Catherine of Siena Church in Burlingame, CA.

-As a canon lawyer, he has worked as a stable advocate for the Archdiocese of the Military Services, USA.
-He has also conducted pro bono advocacy work assisting Catholics in various dioceses with their marriage nullity applications.
-He is the primary faculty of the Advocate Training Program at the Metropolitan Tribunal of the Archdiocese of San Francisco.
-Additionally, he serves as an appointed member of the Research and Development Committee of the Canon Law Society of America.
+As a canon lawyer, he has worked as a stable advocate for the Archdiocese for the Military Services, USA.
+He has also conducted pro bono advocacy work, assisting Catholics in various dioceses with their marriage nullity applications.
+Additionally, he currently serves as an appointed member of the Sacramental Law Committee of the Canon Law Society of America.

-He has contributed to academic journals on topics pertaining to sacramental and liturgical law.
-In 2024, he received an invitation from Raymond Cardinal Burke to speak at the Speculum Iustitiae Conference for Canon and Civil Lawyers in La Crosse, WI.
+Fr.
+Woo contributes regularly to academic journals on topics pertaining to sacramental and liturgical law.
+In 2024, he was invited by Raymond Cardinal Burke to speak at the Speculum Iustitiae Conference for Canon and Civil Lawyers in La Crosse, WI.

-He believes that canon law is intrinsically oriented toward the salvation of souls and regulating justice in the Church.
-He hopes to instill in seminarians the idea that true pastoral charity must be based on faithful and loving observance of the law in the celebration of the liturgy and in the accompaniment of Catholics who struggle with their marriages.
+He believes that canon law is intrinsically oriented toward the salvation of souls and the regulation of justice in the Church.
+Drawing on his experiences, he hopes to instill in seminarians the conviction that an appreciation of tradition, a robust interior life, and faithful observance of the law are fundamental to the worthy celebration of the Holy Sacrifice of the Mass.

-Apart from canon law, Father Woo has a keen interest in the liberty of the Church in China and Hong Kong.
-He has appeared on EWTN’s The World Over with Raymond Arroyo, and he has been quoted in the Department of State’s International Religious Freedom Report.
-His hero is Ignatius Cardinal Kung, who was jailed by the Chinese Communist Party for almost 33 years for refusing to join the patriotic association in the 1950s.
+Beyond canon law and liturgy, Father Woo has a keen interest in the liberty of the Church in China and Hong Kong.
+He has appeared on EWTN’s The World Over with Raymond Arroyo and has been quoted in the U.S. Department of State’s International Religious Freedom Report.
+His hero is Ignatius Cardinal Kung, who was imprisoned by the Chinese Communist Party for nearly 33 years for refusing to join the patriotic association in the 1950s.

 “Cremation and Beyond: The Pastoral Accompaniment of Families of Deceased Catholics who Choose Illicit Funeral Alternatives.”
-Studia Canonica (in press).
+Studia canonica 58 (2024) 687–713.

 “The Celebration of Daily Mass with No Faithful Present after Vatican II.”
 The Jurist 80 (2024) 53–83.